yy3488/b9122/README.md

 Python 3.12.4
 ```

-## Install the requirements for this repository
+### Step 1.4: Install the requirements for this repository

 1. Open a new shell (Terminal.app or Git Bash)